Open scrollable table of contents

 2.2 Functions

-• SIRA has such functions as are conferred or imposed on it by or under this or any other Act (including under the workers compensation and motor accidents legislation and the Home Building Act 1989)
+Under section 24 of the SICG Act, SIRA’s functions include those that are conferred or imposed on it by or under that Act or any other Act (including under the workers compensation and motor accidents legislation and the Home Building Act 1989).

 • To collect and analyse information on prudential matters in relation to insurers under the workers compensation and motor accidents legislation and the Home Building Act 1989